Why Does My Cane Corso’s Stink [In Detail Guide]

 Allergies in dogs can manifest in various ways, including skin issues, coughing, and sneezing.
 Common causes of allergies include inhalants, contact, and food allergies.
 Environmental allergens cause inhalant allergies, resulting in skin and respiratory problems.

 A dog experiences contact allergies when exposed to an allergen through direct contact.
 Food allergies can cause gastrointestinal issues, skin problems, and respiratory trouble.
-Thus, it’s important to identify the cause of your dog’s allergies and take steps to address them.
+Thus, it’s essential to identify the cause of your dog’s allergies and take steps to address them.
 If you have questions about whether your dog has an allergy or how to manage it, speak with a veterinarian immediately.

 3. Does Your Cane Corso Have An Unbalanced Diet